Driggs, Idaho

-Driggs is a city in the western United States in eastern Idaho, and is the county seat of Teton County.
+Driggs is a city in the western United States in eastern Idaho and the county seat of Teton County.
 Part of the Jackson, WY-ID Micropolitan Statistical Area, it is located in Teton Valley, the headwaters of the Teton River.
 The population was 1,660 at the 2010 census, up from 1,100 in 2000.

 Located within city limits is the Driggs-Reed Memorial Airport, a class II airport that can accommodate private aircraft on its 7300 ft runway.

 History

 The Teton Valley was discovered by John Colter in 1808, a member of the Lewis and Clark Expedition (1804–06).
 It later became known as Pierre's Hole, in honor of "le grand Pierre" Tivanitagon, and hosted the well-attended 1832 Rendezvous, which was followed by the Battle of Pierre's Hole.

-Driggs was founded in 1888 by Benjamin Woodbury Driggs, Jr. and Don Carlos Driggs, whose descendants later moved to Arizona(where most live still), and there founded Western Savings and Loan.
+Driggs was founded in 1888 by Benjamin Woodbury Driggs, Jr. and Don Carlos Driggs, whose descendants later moved to Arizona (where most live still), and there founded Western Savings and Loan.
 John Driggs, a descendant of Don Carlos Driggs, later became the mayor of Phoenix, Arizona in the 1970s.

-In 2007, National Geographic magazine listed Driggs as one of the 10 best outdoor recreation destinations in the U.S.
+In 2007, National Geographic magazine listed Driggs as one of the 10 best outdoor recreation destinations in the U.S. The Wall Street Journal posited in 2023 that with the expansion of the Grand Targhee Resort 12 miles away in Alta, Wyoming that Driggs could become the next Jackson Hole (much to the dismay of many of its residents).